celador/ForceCode/README.md

 ### Get Log
 \>Force: Get Logs

+### Create Class
+\>ForceCode Menu -> Create Class
+This will automatically create classes based on `apiVersion` else it defaults to 37.0 .
+Enabling `enableSeperationOfConcerns` will prompt for class type and automatically append class type to class name else it defaults to true.

 ## Future goals
 * Test runner
 * Intellisense code completion
 * Debug Apex code with breakpoints in the editor
+* Add interfaces to Create Class
+* Allow class type overrides in Create Class